Selected Performances

 2023

-G.Engelmann and Caroline Martin
+Photos: G.Engelmann, Caroline Martin

 This interactive performance Readapt allows the artist and viewer to engage in a dialog about the nature of observation and perception.
 The artist sets up cameras so that viewers can observe his face and eye, while simultaneously projecting the artist’s eye onto the wall.
 This process creates a multi-layered dynamic of observation that encourages viewers to introspect and reflect on their own participation as observers.
 The viewer becomes both subject and object of observation, creating a reflective experience that connects the artist and audience in a shared observation and contemplation of the nature of art.
 The artwork “Readapt” explores the boundaries of intimacy and transparency in the digital age, raising questions about the control of one’s identity and perception in public space.
 At the same time, it highlights the role of technology in shaping our perception of the world and ourselves.